Young Chop

 Tyree Lamar Pittman (born November 14, 1993), better known by his stage name Young Chop, is an American record producer, rapper, and songwriter.
 He is best known for producing drill hip hop music, and for producing many of Chief Keef's early hits, including "I Don't Like", "Love Sosa", and "3Hunna".

 Life and career

 Pittman grew up in the South Side of Chicago, Illinois.
 Pittman started making beats when he was 11 years old with the help of his cousin, although he was initially a rapper.
 He met Chief Keef on Facebook and went on to produce many of his songs.
 Chief Keef's Back From The Dead was officially the first mixtape he produced.
 Pittman started his own independent label called Chop Squad.
 He also started a website, SoundKitWiz.com, an online retail music production website.
-His producer tag is "Young Chop On the Beat", spoken by his 4 year old nephew.
+His producer tag is "Young Chop On the Beat", spoken by his then 4 year old cousin.